mohit-bhilwara/mohit-bhilwara/README.md

 - 👋 Hi, I’m @mohit-bhilwara
-- 👀 I’m interested in web development, cloud computing, and data science.
+- 👀 I’m interested in Machine Learning and AI.
 - 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mbhilwara12@gmail.com